kv-orm/core/README.md

 }
 ```

-An example of a singleton class where you do not need a Primary Column, might be a configuration Entity where you store application secrets (e.g. API keys).
+An example of a singleton class where you do not need a Primary Column, might be a global configuration Entity where you store application secrets (e.g. API keys).

 ### Indexable Columns